 Books checked out at the very end of the school year are not due back until the beginning of the next school year.
 There are no designated library hours over the summer break.
 Contact the main office to schedule your visit with the library administrative assistant.

-Pre-signed and Study Hall Passes:
+Study Hall Passes:

 The EHS Library adheres to the rules of the East Penn School District and its current Acceptable Use Policy.
 Near each library computer is an easily-read reminder containing the information immediately below.